 A kind soul can move you to your tears; a kind soul also makes for lasting relationships.
 Kindness is an inherent trait that should not be compromised.
 When you are kind, you look at everyone around you from the eyes of love.
 You adopt a sense of servitude and treat your partner with autonomy.
 Everyone deserves a little kindness.

 It is repeated time and time again that a successful relationship needs great communication.
 Whether you live together, love each other or have been married ten years, failure to effectively communicate is the small hole that will sink the ship.
+As soon as possible don’t hesitate to start a DTR talk.

 Transparency and vulnerability